The History of East Alvarado Historic District In Phoenix, Arizona

 Within that quarter-mile, a collection of 30 homes comprise the compact neighborhood called East Alvarado, a neighborhood whose evolution traces the history of Phoenix and illustrates a pivotal phase in the development of both the Valley and the nation.

-Located on East Alvarado Road, between 3rd and 7th Street, the East Alvarado District evolved from the accumulated forces of nature, politics, and the dreams of strong-willed individuals dreams that traced their roots to the earliest days of the city and beyond.
+Located on East Alvarado Road, between 3rd and 7th Street, the East Alvarado District evolved from the accumulated forces of nature, politics, and the dreams of strong-willed individuals.
+These folks traced their roots to the earliest days of the city and beyond.

 Up From The Ashes

 As a result, they thrived in this desert setting by constructing a sophisticated system of canals to deliver the waters of the Salt River throughout the Valley, providing irrigation for the staples of their diet corn, beans and squash.
 Although the HoHoKam would vanish from the Valley in the 15th century, the canal system remained lying dormant for the next 400 years.

 In 1865, the U.S. Army established Camp McDowell, twenty miles north east of the Valley.
-The resulting demand for supplies drew attention to the river below where a man named Jack Swilling uncovered the ingenious canals of the Hohokam.
-Described as equal parts soldier, deserter, prospector and promoter, Swilling formed a business that began to revitalize the waterways and cultivate land along the north bank of the Salt River.
+So, the resulting demand for supplies drew attention to the river below where a man named Jack Swilling uncovered the ingenious canals of the Hohokam.
+He was described as equal parts soldier, deserter, prospector and promoter.
+Swilling formed a business that began to revitalize the waterways and cultivate land along the north bank of the Salt River.
 His activities drew additional settlers, giving birth, in 1870 to the town of Phoenix.